Historical coins and banknotes of Poland: Series of 1974

-The National Bank of Poland began to introduce banknotes with the faces of "Great Poles" and the series was first introduced on 16 December 1974 with the 500 Zloty note.
-As economical situations worsened, by the 1980s higher and higher denominations worsened and in 1989, the 20000 was adopted which was equivalent to half of a wage of that time(65,000 Zloty).
-By the end of 1989, a commemorative note was released into circulation, the 200,000 Zloty banknote which is rather a numismatical product(which still has a huge price tag even today) than an actual banknote meant for everyday payments/transactions.
-In 1990, as wages were regulated to the actual value of the currency, new higher denonimation notes were released such as the 500,000 Zloty note which was worth 50 Dollars and then it was devalued to 30 dollars when a new exchange rate was finalized to prevent hyperinflation.
-At the end of 1993, new reworked editions of banknotes(50.000,100.000,500.000,1.000.000 and 2.000.000 Zloty) were released which also erased the old Polish People's Republic name from the 50.000 and 100.000 Zloty banknotes in circulation.
-In 1994 they stopped printing old Zloty notes to later establish the Fourth Zloty by 1 January 1995.
+The National Bank of Poland began to introduce banknotes with the faces of "Great Poles," and the series was first introduced on 16 December 1974 with the 500 Zloty note.
+As economic situations worsened, by the 1980s, higher and higher denominations were introduced, and in 1989, the 20,000 was adopted, which was equivalent to half of a wage of that time (65,000 zloty).
+By the end of 1989, a commemorative note was released into circulation, the 200,000 Zloty banknote, which is rather a numismatic product (which still has a huge price tag even today) than an actual banknote meant for everyday payments/transactions.
+In 1990, as wages were regulated to the actual value of the currency, new higher-denomination notes were released, such as the 500,000 Zloty note, which was worth 50 dollars, and then it was devalued to 30 dollars when a new exchange rate was finalized to prevent hyperinflation.
+At the end of 1993, new reworked editions of banknotes (50,000, 100,000, 500,000, one million, and two million zloty) were released, which also erased the old Polish People's Republic name from the 50,000 and 100,000 zloty banknotes in circulation.
+In 1994, the government stopped printing old Zloty notes in order to establish the Fourth Zloty by 1 January 1995.
 All of the banknotes together were withdrawn on 31 December 1996 and were no longer exchanged by 2010.